 The main historic area is located between the Tomebamba River and Gran Colombia Calle.
 It's easy to navigate and the streets are laid out in an orderly grid.
 Outside this area the streets are more chaotic.
 Strolling along the rivers is a favorite pastime.
 Indigenous women can still be seen washing their clothes along the river banks.

-I'm told there are more than 50 major churches in Cuenca.
+There are more than 50 major churches in Cuenca.
 Many of them are awe-inspiring monuments.

 The Catedral Antigua (Old Cathedral) or Iglesia de El Sagrario, is the oldest structure in Cuenca, made with stones from an Inca palace.
 It was built in 1557.